Leena Kumari 10 Min Read

 Co-Regulation and Compassion

 People learn self-regulation through co-regulation.
 A calm, present, attuned other helps the nervous system return to balance.
+Compassion is not simply kindness; it is the physiological transmission of safety.
+For those who lacked this in childhood, Vaishalya Healing offers a corrective emotional experience.

 Environment as a Silent Regulator